 The brachialis muscle sits up on the upper arm, crosses the elbow, and its only job is to control flexion of the arm at the elbow.
 The biceps muscle shares this function, but it also is responsible for the additional functions of supination of the forearm and flexion of the humerus at the shoulder.

 Let’s find your brachialis muscle so you can get the lay of the land to be aware of what we’re trying to target for muscle development.
 The brachialis is situated beneath the bicep muscles and is slightly visible if you flex the arm and palpate on the outside of it.

 Just underneath the long head of the biceps is a muscle that might be popping out a bit that is located between the biceps and triceps.

 You may find that this muscle is a little sore, because it’s a common area of a trigger point for anyone that does upper body training.

 The biceps and the brachialis share the common function of flexion at the elbow, so it’s not possible to isolate the brachialis.
-However there is a key difference between how the brachialis and the biceps prefer to work that can help us favor the brachialis by using a specific technique.
+However there is a key difference between how the brachialis and the biceps prefer to work that can help us favor the brachialis by using a specific strength training technique.

 This means that we can hinder the contribution of the biceps by impairing its preferred action.
-This can be achieved by pronating the forearm in some of our exercises, which I will show you how to do below.
+This can be achieved by pronating the forearm in some of our biceps exercises, which I will show you how to do below.

 WHY HAMMER CURLS AREN’T THE PERFECT ANSWER…